dni/blog/_posts/2021-06-27-restructuring-dotfiles-rethinking-sxmo-structure.md

 ## **PART I:** /etc/profiles.d/ and the .profile
 ### the one place the configure everything
-to have systemwide access to the functions i decided to go for /etc/profile.d/. when you put a script in there it gets source on login, but only once, so if you change anything there you have to relogin.
+to have systemwide access to the functions i decided to go for /etc/profile.d/. when you put a script in there it gets sourced on login, but only once, so if you change anything there you have to relogin.
 ```sh
 -> % cat /etc/profile.d/sxmo.sh
 #!/usr/bin/env sh